-It’s not a huge market by comparison to some but it’s easy to browse with a small Kathe Wohlfarcht store, lots of hand-blown glass, silicone bakeware, cookie cutters and all sorts of festive things.
+It’s not a huge market by comparison to some but it’s easy to browse with a small Kathe Wohlfarcht store, lots of hand-blown glass, silicone bakeware, cookie cutters, and all sorts of festive trinkets.

 The Bamberg Market was similar in that there were vendors selling fruits, veggies, cheese, meats, and flowers.
 And, of course, there was gluhwein but I became so wrapped up in shopping that I forgot (!!!) to order it.

 Every Christmas Market in Germany has a carousel for the kids.
 The Chapel of Mary can be seen behind the one here.

 Despite the cold, I quite enjoyed wandering Wurzburg’s market and shops.
 It’s a hard town to get lost here and I even ran into Saint Nicholas.

 I also popped into the Town Hall to see the replica of what the city looked like after the 1945 bombing.
 It’s quite staggering.